SUI-Components/adevinta-spain-components/components/tool/taskManager/README.md

   work: [
     {
       id: 'This should be unique in the whole task.
 Leave it undefined to autogenerate',
       parentId: 'The work id that must be completed before this can be executed.
-Leave it undefined to have no-dependencies.'
+Leave it undefined to have no-dependencies.',
       retryAttempts: 3, // Will try the start method three times before calling the onError function
       name: 'Complex task first work',
       onComplete: () => alert('This work has been completed'),